 "You've heard her," he finally said in a constricted voice.
 "Do you want your cure?
 Ask Hermione."

 "I am asking you," Voldemort said coldly.

 "Then you're asking the wrong person!
-I, obviously, have nothing to offer you!
-Nothing you're interested in, at least," Harry snarled, his throat burning with emotions hidden in the double meaning of his words.
+I, obviously, have nothing to offer to you!
+Nothing at all," Harry snarled, his throat burning.

 Voldemort opened his mouth.
 For a fraction of a second Harry could almost see the words forming on his lips – but then he retreated back to his ice-cold shell and his fiery eyes turned to Hermione who sat crouched by Ron's side.

-It was perhaps the first time when he actually acknowledged her presence.
+It was perhaps the first time he actually acknowledged her presence.